yusuftrg13/yusuftrg13/README.md

 ---

 ### 📁 Selected Projects
-- **🇷🇺 Russia-Ukraine War Losses Analysis:**
-  A time-based analysis of Russian personnel and equipment losses to assess military capacity over the course of the war.

 - **🔫 Gun Violence in the USA:**
   A Power BI dashboard project exploring state-level trends in gun-related deaths and injuries.